Facts About Our Work in Guyana

-- Each family will receive five boxes with frames, five stands, one smoker, one protective overall, one pair of gloves, one hat and veil, one 5-gallon bucket, one hive tool, five colonies, one filter and one bee brush.
-The four extractors will be shared.
+- Each family received five boxes with frames, five stands, one smoker, one protective overall, one pair of gloves, one hat and veil, one 5-gallon bucket, one hive tool, five colonies, one filter and one bee brush.
+The four extractors will be shared by the group.

 - Agricultural tools and other supplies are donated to farmers throughout the country to boost the agricultural sector and promote food security.

-Wheelchair Program: A total of 550 wheelchairs will be distributed during the year to the disabled throughout the country.
-Distribution will be conducted by the Ptolemy Reid Rehabilitation Centre, the Palms, Saint Francis Developers, Linden Hospital Complex, the Suddie Hospital, in Essequibo and Food For The Poor.
+Wheelchair Program: A total of 550 wheelchairs were distributed throughout the year to the disabled across the country.
+Distribution was conducted by the Ptolemy Reid Rehabilitation Centre, the Palms, Saint Francis Developers, Linden Hospital Complex, the Suddie Hospital in Essequibo and Food For The Poor.

-Vreed-en-Hoop Wesleyan Church Resource Centre Project: The project was commissioned on July 1, 2017, and will provide academic and vocational training to individuals in the surrounding region with a keen focus on the community of Plastic City.
+Vreed-en-Hoop Wesleyan Church Resource Centre Project: The new facility serves to provide academic and vocational training to individuals in the surrounding region with a keen focus on the depressed community of Plastic City.

 In 2016, Food For The Poor completed the following projects:

 - Now or Never Village Shade House Nursery Project